 What Causes Vertigo After a Vehicle Accident?

 Inner ear infections and diseases like Meniere’s disease or benign paroxysmal positional vertigo (BPPV) are the most common causes of dizziness.
 But when vertigo occurs after a car accident, it’s likely due to trauma to the head and neck.
+This trauma can appear as a number of medical conditions.

 Whiplash is one of the most common car accident injuries.
 The crash’s impact causes your head and neck to be forced forward and backward.
 The sudden movements stretch your neck past its usual range of motion, causing small tears in your tendons and muscle fibers.